DO-2K23-26/beep-docs/content/docs/security/authorization.md

 - Member:
   - CanView the default server channel ("#general").
   - CanWrite in the default server channel.
-- Admin:
+- Owner:
-  - Has every possible permissions
+  - Has every possible permissions, including the ability to:
+    - Make other members into Owners.
+    - Execute actions on the concerned server instance (update, delete).

 ### Subject instance-specific permissions
 (TO VERIFIY): i believe this is what sets ABAC and PBAC apart.